Community Pharmacy Primary Care Clinics

 These pharmacist-led clinics will provide an extended suite of pharmacy primary care services at no charge to people with a valid Nova Scotia Health Card.
 These services include assessment and prescribing for Strep Throat, Pink Eye, UTIs, Chronic Disease Management (Diabetes, Asthma, COPD), prescription renewals for all medications and more.
 Publicly funded vaccines for adults and children are also available at these clinics as well as medical injections (fee may apply).

-These clinics are part of a study that will run until April 30, 2024.
+These clinics are part of an ongoing study.
 Please click here for a copy of the consent form you will need to complete in order to receive care at these clinics.
 Learn more about services offered, participating locations, and how to book online appointments below.

 REMEBER TO BRING YOUR VALID NS HEALTH CARD